satshree/vision/README.md

 2. If dependencies were install from Pipfile, run following command before starting Vision.
     - pipenv shell

+3. The main Electron.js config is in 'public' directory.
+However, electron-builder also requires the js file named 'electron.js' in 'build' directory to compile.

-3. Update the 'loadURL' value in 'magic.js' to localhost URL.
+4. Update the 'loadURL' value in 'electron.js' to localhost URL.

-4. Make sure to update the path to backend scripts  in 'electron.js' if you are using different scripts.
+5. Make sure to update the path to backend scripts  in 'electron.js' if you are using different scripts.

-5. Make sure to check the loadURL value in 'electron.js'.
+6. Make sure to check the loadURL value in 'electron.js'.

-6. Run 'npm run start' or 'npm start' to start a development server.
+7. Run 'npm run start' or 'npm start' to start a React development server.

-7. On the other terminal, run 'npm run electron' to start Vision.
+8. On the other terminal, run 'npm run electron' to start Vision.

 ## Author
 Satshree Shrestha